Muirfield/pocketmine-plugins/README.md

 * Implement carts?
 * ManyWorlds: Enter motd and shows motd (rules) right away
-* ManyWorlds: Show if the world will auto load (using `ls`).
 * ManyWorlds: Add world to the pocketmine.yml file.
-* ManyWorlds: Show rules when entering world event.